New Broncos Stadium

-New Broncos Stadium is the project name for a proposed retractable roof stadium to be constructed in the Lincoln Park neighborhood of Denver, Colorado, U.S. Announced in 2025, it will serve as the home venue of the National Football League (NFL)'s Denver Broncos upon its expected opening in 2031.
+New Broncos Stadium is a proposed retractable roof stadium in Denver, Colorado, U.S., scheduled to open in 2031.
+The stadium will serve as the home venue for the National Football League (NFL) team Denver Broncos and host other sports and events.
+The proposed site of the stadium is in the Burnham Yard, a former railroad maintenance facility, and surrounding properties in Denver's La Alma/Lincoln Park neighborhood.

 Background

 The National Football League (NFL)'s Denver Broncos currently play their home games at Empower Field at Mile High, which replaced Mile High Stadium as their home venue in 2001.

 Following an internal ownership dispute among the family members of the late Denver Broncos owner Pat Bowlen in 2019, speculation arose concerning the potential sale of the team.
 Speculation concerning the construction of a new stadium began growing after then-Broncos president Joe Ellis suggested that a new stadium would be "Issue No. 1 on the next owner's plate".
 In August 2021, Walmart fortune heir Rob Walton purchased the team for $4.65 billion.
-Following the sale, the new Bronco's ownership team refused to rule out replacing Empower Field with a new, state-of-the-art stadium in the future.
+Following the sale, the new Broncos' ownership team refused to rule out replacing Empower Field with a new, state-of-the-art stadium in the future.

 In December 2022, the new ownership group announced $100 million in renovations into Empower Field at Mile High, including the construction of a larger video board, improved concessions, and expanded hospitality space.
 During the renovation announcement, the team again refused to rule out the possibility of a new stadium's construction in the distant future.